-It wasn’t until I had my own children ten years ago, and found myself trapped at home with small people needing nappy changes, that I rediscovered gardening as an escape and honestly I have to say it was an easy thing to fall back into without having to arrange a babysitter.
+It wasn’t until I had my own children in 2007 and found myself trapped at home with small people needing nappy changes, that I rediscovered gardening as an easy escape.
+I honestly have to say gardening was an easy thing to fall back into without having to arrange a babysitter.
 I definitely seem to have green fingers because of those early years of childhood training and it wasn’t long before my wife (who I refer to as MrsGrow on Twitter) organised an allotment for me as a surprise.
-To her displeasure it also wasn’t long after that that MrsGrow became an alllotment widow – it was to be expected when taking on a hugely overgrown plot because I’m the kind of person who throws themselves 100% into a passion and doesn’t come up for air.
+To her displeasure it also wasn’t long before MrsGrow became an allotment widow – it was to be expected when taking on a hugely overgrown plot because I’m the kind of person who throws themselves 100% into a passion and doesn’t come up for air.